larsxschneider/oculus-leap/README.md

 My impression is that the sense of depth is much better.

 ## Setup
-Copy the "LibOVR" directory from the OculusSDK into the 3rdParty directory.
+1. Copy the "LibOVR" directory from the OculusSDK into the 3rdParty directory.
-Copy the entire "LeapSDK" directory into the 3rdParty directory.
+2. Copy the entire "LeapSDK" directory into the 3rdParty directory.

-TODO
+3. [Adjust your IPD and leap pointer length] (https://github.com/larsxschneider/oculus-leap/blob/d32b23274d4a75207a2e7968ecdc6afcf7ee9fe7/Source/OSX_OculusRoomTiny.mm#L63-64)